 Bodymind Learning is a curricular class in the Performance in Context module which looks at a range of somatic approaches to exploring resources that we can cultivate in ourselves to enable a grounded and supported movement.
 Experiential anatomy and principles of somatic psychology offer frameworks that develop inquiry into the processes of human psychophysical development and movement potential.
 An inquiry to the embodied relational practice for performers enables recognition to what qualities of ‘presence’ emerge when we attend to the body, ensuring that the dance artist can be adaptable in their response to the changing demands placed upon them in the studio, the rehearsal environment and performance.
 These skills are encouraged to be actively employed as a preventative measure to injury.

-These sessions run Tuesday, Wednesday and Thursday lunchtimes to support balanced practice and a restoring for the nervous system.
-These are led by a cross faculty team.
+These sessions often run during the week at lunchtimes to support balanced practice and a restoring for the nervous system, led by a cross faculty team.
+In addition, there is an NSCD commissioned rest session available for all students on the NSCD Virtual Learning Environment, enabling students to access this wherever they are.

 Research in this area is ongoing.
 Cross faculty collaborations are integral with regular attendance to conference and workshops relating to dance and health, in house and at external intuitions, as well as through Erasmus exchange.
 A recent study of ‘periodisation’ training has taken place and informed the organisation of curricula delivery.